How Do TANF Policies Support Families Experiencing Homelessness?

 - Site visits to TANF agencies – The study team will visit five TANF agencies to conduct interviews with TANF office staff, convene focus groups of TANF participants, observe orientation or intake sessions with clients, and interview representatives from relevant homelessness organization partners, including Continuums of Care.

-The project is scheduled to produce three short research briefs and a final report between mid-2019 and early 2020.
+The project is scheduled to produce three short research briefs and a final report.
+The deliverables will be available in late 2021.